 With roughly half of Mali’s population under the age of 18 and youth unemployment over 15 percent, Malian youth have few opportunities for meaningful work.
 High levels of youth illiteracy and unemployment lead to migration and general disaffection.

-With funding from the U.S. Agency for International Development, EDC is changing the lives of rural youth in Mali through PAJE-Nièta (Projet d’Appui aux Jeunes Entrepreneurs) or the Mali Out-of-School Youth project.
-The project works with youth in rural areas to help them become better educated, more economically productive, and civically engaged.
+With funding from the U.S. Agency for International Development, EDC helped rural youth in Mali change their own lives through PAJE-Nièta (Projet d’Appui aux Jeunes Entrepreneurs) or the Mali Out-of-School Youth project.
+The project worked with youth in rural areas to help them become better educated, more economically productive, and civically engaged.

 PAJE-Nièta aimed to empower 10,000 rural out-of-school Malian youth, both males and females, to actively improve their lives.
 The project’s main activities included the following: